rtic-rs/rtic/book/en/src/internals/non-reentrancy.md

 };
 ```

-The RTFM framework must generate the interrupt handler code that calls the user
+The RTIC framework must generate the interrupt handler code that calls the user
 defined task handlers.
 We are careful in making these handlers impossible to
 call from user code.